benjamin-chavez/audioarchive/TODOs/post-mvp.md

     - Product Index Page
         - Infinite Scroll? - Might not be worth the SEO challenges
         - Add Limit per Page option
+    - Add reusable `Recommended Products` component that uses analytics from throughout the app

  - ### Footer:
     -